Herbivore’s moldy face-cream recall at Sephora underscores an ugly issue for natural beauty

 In addition, some Sephora shoppers say their negative reviews of Herbivore on the retailer’s website were deleted.
 Currently, Pink Cloud boasts over 900 reviews, with the majority of them five-stars.
 (Fast Company has reached out to Sephora but has yet to hear back.)

+Cosmetic scientist Perry Romanowski, founder of the Beauty Brains, notes that natural beauty lines start out with more potential for infection because ingredients taken from nature harbor contaminants: spores for bacteria, yeast, etc. Standard cosmetic products simply don’t have the same kind of initial contamination issues.
+Furthermore, natural preservatives just don’t work nearly as well as traditional preservatives.

 Herbivore Botanicals relies on Vitamin E and a natural preservative called Leucidal, which stems from fermented radish root.
-But Leucidal has been the focus of criticism, with some researchers insisting that fermented radish root lacks antimicrobial peptides–that Leucidal instead contains synthetic ingredients that account for its debatable efficacy.
+But Leucidal has been the focus of criticism, with some researchers insisting that fermented radish root lacks antimicrobial peptides, and Leucidal instead contains synthetic ingredients that account for its debatable efficacy.

+“It’s not that difficult for someone in a laboratory under controlled conditions to demonstrate something could be an anti-microbial,” says Romanowski.
+“Since it’s a natural ingredient, it’s very difficult to analyze what it is chemically, and there really is nothing to stop the company from doping the ingredient with traditional preservatives and just not pointing it out.”

-Consumers increasingly voice their concerns, but it’s unclear what precautions and retailer guidelines are in place to ensure natural products abide by their sell-date.
+Consumers increasingly voice their concerns, but it’s unclear what precautions and retailer guidelines are in place to ensure natural products abide by their sell date.

 Sourcing fresh botanical ingredients can be expensive, and such ingredients can’t last as long as chemical-laden competitors.
 Synthetic ingredients can be made much faster and more cheaply than natural sourcing.
 The longer shelf life allows big-box retailers to buy in bulk without worrying about expiration dates.

 Beauty founder Tata Harper, for example, recommends using her natural skincare line within six months.
 Compare that to conventional drugstore brands, which give a window of two to three years.
-“Our ingredients are perishable and delicate, so our manufacturing processes are more like food production than an industrial factory,” Harper previously told fast Company.
+“Our ingredients are perishable and delicate, so our manufacturing processes are more like food production than an industrial factory,” Harper previously told Fast Company.

 “Natural” personal care and beauty products generated more than $1.5 billion in U.S. sales in 2017, according to Nielsen.
 And the trend isn’t slowing down.
 A new report from Grand View Research predicts that the global organic personal care industry will reach nearly $25 billion by 2025.
-Brands with a natural and/or botanically derived clinical orientation now represent the largest combined share of prestige skin care sales.
+Brands with a natural and/or botanically derived clinical orientation now represent the largest combined share of prestige skincare sales.
 In 2017, they accounted for all gains in the category.

 That’s why Sephora announced its Clean Beauty category, a curated collection of products formulated without sulfates, parabens, formaldehyde, and other potentially harmful chemical ingredients.
-There are more than 50 brands partners and 2,000 products in North America featuring the Clean at Sephora seal.
+There are more than 50 brand partners and 2,000 products in North America featuring the Clean at Sephora seal.

+“Big retailers might stop carrying these small brands,” says Romanowski, “or they’re going to start requiring more proof that the products are safe and free of contamination.”